AutoShopDev/autoshopdev.github.io/README.md

-Storage of Instacart batch searcher
+Storage of AutoShop batch searcher